-Seventeen faculty and staff from the School of Engineering and Applied Sciences are among those who were honored for notable achievement, service and teaching at UB's 16th annual Celebration of Faculty and Staff Academic Excellence.
+Sixteen faculty from the School of Engineering and Applied Sciences earned 17 awards at UB's annual Celebration of Faculty and Staff Academic Excellence.

 Joining the ranks of SUNY Distinguished Professor, the highest rank in the SUNY system, is:

 John Crassidis, the Samuel P. Capen Chair Professor in the Department of Mechanical and Aerospace Engineering, is internationally renowned for his work on control, estimation theory and filtering as applied to nonlinear stochastic dynamical systems.
 He is the director of the Center for Multisource Information Fusion, the only dedicated fusion center in the United States.
 Crassidis has made numerous findings that have had a profound impact on space situational awareness, space navigation and space station safety.
 A fellow of both the American Institute of Aeronautics and Astronautics and the American Astronautical Society, Crassidis has conducted research that has improved the detection and tracking of man-made objects orbiting the Earth and helped keep astronauts safe during space missions.
 His discoveries and innovations have been used on the International Space Station, employed on a wide range of weather satellites, and deployed for mission‐critical initiatives by the Air Force, Navy and NASA.